 Ms. Yiwen Shi is currently a second-year student in the ITASIA master’s degree program, the University of Tokyo.
 Her research is about aging problem, with an emphasis on the effect of two- child policy on the aging problem in China.
 She obtained her BA degree at Shanghai University of Finance & Economics.

 Anna Camille Vicedo FLORES, Ms. (Philippines)

-Ms. Flores is currently a first-year Master student in the ITASIA program of the University of Tokyo.
+Ms. Anna Camille Flores is currently a second-year Master student in the ITASIA program of the University of Tokyo.
 Her research interests include popular culture and national and cultural identities.
 Her research explores the discourse on Philippine comics and the representation and construction of a Filipino national identity.
 She obtained her bachelor’s degree in English Studies from the University of the Philippines.

 Qili LI, Ms. (China)

 Ms. Li Qili is currently a second-year master student in ITASIA as well as IHS program.
 She obtained her bachelor’s degree in Department of Communication and Department of International Politics in Renmin University of China.
 Her research mainly focuses on the causes of conflicts in refugee resettled community and the effect of conciliation made by the government or aiding agencies.